 Can Jane handle living — and loving — in the spotlight?

-“Sorry, Jane.
-The traffic was awful.”
+“Sorry, Jane,” he said.
+“I had trouble finding a parking space.”
 There was still no trace of the Cockney accent.
 “Let me get you a drink.
 Same again?”

 “Pineapple juice, thank you.”